NiyasNazar/Finance_Tracker/README.md

 Step 3:
 When the gradle build and indexing is done, click the **Run** button and run it on an emulator/physical device.

+# How to use (Install APK directly to physical device)
+A